Simatwa/ThrottleBuster/README.md

 <!-- TODO: Add logo & wakatime-->
 </div>

-This is a Python library designed to accelerate file downloads by overcoming common throttling restrictions aiming to reduce download period for large files.
+This is a Python library designed to accelerate file downloads by overcoming common throttling restrictions aiming to reduce download duration for large files.

-Key Feature:
+## Features

 - Concurrent downloading across multiple threads
 - Fully asynchronous with synchronous support